wazuh/wazuh-documentation/source/nist/threat-intelligence.rst

 Review MITRE ATT&CK techniques in your environment
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-In this use case, Wazuh helps meet the **PM-16 Threat awareness program** requirement by providing the **MITRE ATT&CK** module for threat information sharing. review various MITRE ATT&CK techniques and see the events associated with those techniques in your environment.
+In this use case, Wazuh helps meet the **PM-16 Threat awareness program** requirement by providing the **MITRE ATT&CK** module for threat information sharing.
+Review various MITRE ATT&CK techniques and see the events associated with those techniques in your environment.
 To perform this review, follow the steps below:

 #.
 Select the **MITRE ATT&CK** module on the Wazuh dashboard.